Amir-Mansoori/Embedded-Linux-ZedBoard-Buildroot/3-Ethernet/README.md

   `make menuconfig -> Target packages ----> Networking applications ----> dropbear`

-  Make sure that the ethernet node is available in the device tree source (buildroot/output/build/arch/arm/boot/dts/zynq-7000.dtsi, zynq-zed.dts.
+  Make sure that the ethernet node is available in the device tree source (buildroot/output/build/arch/arm/boot/dts/zynq-7000.dtsi, zynq-zed.dts).

   Run 'make' in the buildroot directory and boot the zedboard from SD card.